naruto110/zoneGraph/README.md

 # zoneGraph

 zoneGraph is a research prototype for maintaining dynamic graphs directly on NVMe Zoned Namespace (ZNS) devices.
-The system combines an in-memory cache for low-degree vertices with a Packed Memory Array (PMA) stored in zoned flash, and supports parallel ingestion, recovery, and analytics such as PageRank and BFS.
+The system combines an in-memory cache for low-degree vertices with a Packed Memory Array (PMA) stored in zoned flash, and supports parallel ingestion and recovery.

 ## Highlights
 - Zoned storage aware allocator that streams adjacency blocks into sequential zone writes while tracking block metadata in `ZoneStatus`.